 Babies are born with some pretty cool instincts.
 If your breast milk flows too quickly for her to keep up, her instincts tell her to clamp down to stop the flow from choking her.
 So fucking amazing, right?

-If you notice that you have a heavy milk flow and your baby is biting you, stop breastfeeding and hand express your milk into a cup until you notice that your flow is slowing down.
+If you notice that you have a heavy milk flow and your baby is biting you, stop breastfeeding and hand express or pump your milk into a cup until you notice that your flow is slowing down.
 Put your baby back onto the breast and carry on.

 Yes, sometimes your baby will bite you to get your attention.
 And sometimes she may become distracted by something and unknowingly bite you.

 How to stop your baby from being distracted while breastfeeding: